by: Jamie Paparich

 The article ended with one of the women in Naomi’s kitchen, Kay Paparich, voicing her concern for future generations of Northport residents, “It’s too late for my children because they’ve already got these problems, but what about the little ones coming up?”

-“The little ones”, that Kay was so concerned about in 1992, are now suffering from the same illnesses that these women agonized over in Naomi’s kitchen 28 years ago.
+“The little ones”, that Kay was so concerned about in 1992, are now suffering from the same illnesses that these women agonized over in Naomi’s kitchen 32 years ago.
+And so are those little ones little ones, and so on.
+Three generations, now moving into the fourth, suffering the impacts our State agencies and the Canadian smelter had been aware of since as far back as the 1933 Trail Smelter case filed by Northport farmers.

-The results of the 2011 community health survey, specifically the extremely high number of diagnosed cases of ulcerative colitis and Crohn’s disease, caught the attention of Dr. Korzenik, Director of the Crohn’s and Colitis Center at Brigham and Women’s Hospital (BWH), and one of the leading IBD researchers in the country.
+The survey results, specifically the extremely high number of diagnosed cases of ulcerative colitis and Crohn’s disease, caught the attention of Dr. Korzenik, Director of the Crohn’s and Colitis Center at Brigham and Women’s Hospital (BWH), and one of the leading IBD researchers in the country.
 With the assistance of Massachusetts General Hospital (MGH), and Harvard Medical School, Dr. Korzenik and his team conducted their own community survey.
-119 current Northport residents participated, 17 residents had confirmed cases of either Crohn’s or ulcerative colitis.
+119 current Northport residents participated, and 17 residents had confirmed cases of either Crohn’s or ulcerative colitis.
 Dr. Korzenik stated;

 “That’s about 10 to 15 times what we’d expect to see in a population the size of Northport.
 I’m not aware of any other cluster like it.”